Boavizta/BoAmps/README.md

 We have two main goals :
 - First one is to standardize the way of reporting energy consumption of ML/AI models by creating a datamodel in json.
 (This Repo)
 - Second one is to build a large, open, database of energy consumption of IT / AI tasks depending on data nature, algorithms, hardware, etc., in order to improve energy efficiency approaches based on empiric knowledge.
-Of course based on this datamodel (See our first test version on HuggingFace [HERE](https://huggingface.co/datasets/boavizta/BoAmps_data))
+Of course based on this datamodel (See our first test version on HuggingFace [HERE](https://huggingface.co/datasets/boavizta/open_data_boamps))
+- To create these reports, we have built 2 tools : a simplified tool for people discovering the project or wanting to create only few boamps report manually (available [here on HuggingFace](https://huggingface.co/spaces/boavizta/BoAmps_report_creation) & a more advanced tool to convert bigger amount of datat collected (coming from automatic benchmarks for example) into files having the boamps format (available here in this repo in the folder /tools/json_generator/bash).

 Why ?
 - Globally it is to setup a simple and resilient digital ecosystem, so as to gather homogeneous, well-formated measures of energy consumption from an atomic software task in general and Machine Learning / Deep Learning / AI / GenAI tasks in particular.